arbor-sim/arbor/doc/concepts/morphology.rst

 Arbor supports reading morphologies described using the `SWC <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_ file format.

 SWC files may contain comments, which are stored as metadata.
-A blank line anywhere in the file is interpreted as end of data.
+And a blank line anywhere in the file is interpreted as end of data.

 The description of the morphology is encoded as a list of samples with an id, an `x,y,z` location in space, a radius, a tag and a parent id.
 Arbor parses these samples, performs some checks, then generates a :ref:`segment tree <morph-segment_tree>` describing the morphology according to one of three possible interpretations.